She’s Staying With Her Husband Suffering From Alcoholism

 My parents fell in love with him, he and my sibling got along beautifully.
 I just remember it was a beautiful moment.

-So there are things about addiction, because it is so deep-rooted, that are comforting, the lifestyle of it.
+So there are things about addiction and alcoholism, because it is so deep-rooted, that are comforting, the lifestyle of it.
 I know it sounds so sick and twisted, but that’s what drew me into marrying someone who abused alcohol so much.
 That is what kept me for so long, because it was familiar.

 I started pursuing recovery, because I would find that I would start thinking a lot about leaving.
 I’d start saying that this relationship probably isn’t the best for me.